 The International Study Centre is an essential part of student life at the University of Sussex.
-Based at the heart of the University campus, it comprises facilities, study and social spaces.
-Living and studying here, you will be able to meet other students and immerse yourself into the British and university lifestyle right away.
+Based in the heart of the University campus, it comprises facilities, study and social spaces.
+Living and studying here, you will be able to meet other students and immerse yourself in the British and university lifestyle right away.

 Things you should know before moving to the UK

 The UK is a welcoming and international country.
-Students at the University of Sussex are open-minded, creative, and on the same journey as you.
-Brighton, a lovely coastal city only a short train ride away, is one of the most outward-looking places in the country.
+Students at the University of Sussex are open-minded, creative and on the same journey as you.
+Brighton, a lovely coastal city only a short train ride away from campus, is one of the most outward-looking places in the country.

 To help you settle in, many of our students suggest being open to meeting new people.

 You should also be ready to socialise and try new experiences.
-International Foundation Year student Valeriia says: “Taking part in social events is as important as studying because it gives the opportunity to meet many people, develops your communicative skills and demonstrates all your talents in different spheres.”
+International Foundation Year student Valeriia says: “Taking part in social events is as important as studying because it gives you the opportunity to meet many people, develops your communicative skills and demonstrate all your talents in different spheres.”

-“There are many clubs for different taste that everyone can join.
+“There are many clubs for different tastes that everyone can join.
 Every week something new happens.
 That’s why there is no time for missing out.
-As we were told in our first lecture: Play hard, work hard and just enjoy your university life!”
+As we were told in our first lecture: play hard, work hard and just enjoy your university life!”